mbrsagor/onno/README.md

 # Onno
-> Onno Backend API web Server.
+> Online food order & delivery system backend API web application.

 ### Setup
 The following steps will walk you thru installation on a Mac.
 I think Linux should be similar.
 It's also possible to develop on a Windows machine, but I have not documented the steps.
 If you've developed django apps on Windows, you should have little problem getting up and running.